fabschurt/scripts/README.md

 # Scripts

-Just a bunch of PHP and Bash CLI utilities which help me do some stuff.
+Just a bunch of PHP and Bash CLI utilities which helps me do some stuff.